10x-Engineers/riscv-ci-partners/mkdocs_src/docs/Creating_Jenkins_Node_on_LXC.md

 # Creating a Jenkins Node on LXC Container

-### Reference Links

-Documentation for LXC containers can be found at: <https://linuxcontainers.org>
-Details regarding Jenkins ssh agents can be found at: <https://acloudguru.com/blog/engineering/adding-a-jenkins-agent-node>

 ## What is a container

 A container is a virtualization method for isolating the applications (or even operating systems) from each other.